background leftbackground right

-I started HeyGen because I don’t.
+We started HeyGen because we don’t.

-I am a classic introvert.
-Put me in front of a big crowd or a loud mixer, and I immediately feel out of my depth.
+We’re classic introverts.
+Put us in front of a big crowd or a loud mixer, and we immediately feel out of our depth.
 The people who speak the fastest, laugh the loudest, and take up the most space usually hold the room’s attention.

 The world moved to video